 July 18, 2023 Posted In Bus Accidents

 In California, there are specific regulations in place to protect students as they board or exit a school bus.
-Understanding and adhering to these laws is crucial in preventing accidents and keeping our communities safe.
+Understanding and adhering to these laws is crucial in preventing vehicle accidents and keeping our communities safe.

 The primary purpose of stopping for school bus laws is to prevent accidents involving other vehicles that fail to stop.
 By obeying these laws, drivers can ensure the safety of children crossing the street in close proximity to the bus and minimize the risk of injuries or even fatalities.